Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 On the positive side, visiting such demanding ***locales*** offers a unique and ***bold*** experience.
 Tourists are presented with the opportunity to ***step out of their comfort zones***, fostering personal growth and ***resilience***.
 These ***unconventional*** trips often lead to lifelong memories and stories to share, ***enhancing one's life perspective***.
 Additionally, these locations tend to be less crowded than traditional ***tourist spots***, allowing for a more ***intimate*** and ***contemplative*** travel experience.

 However, there are also ***notable*** disadvantages to consider.
 The extreme conditions of these places can pose serious health risks, including ***dehydration***, ***frostbite***, and altitude sickness.
-Moreover, ***the lack of infrastructure and amenities*** in these remote areas can make the journey physically demanding and mentally challenging.
+Moreover, The ***scarcity of essential infrastructure and basic amenities***, such as reliable roads, medical facilities, and accommodations, in these remote and isolated regions can ***substantially*** amplify the physical demands and present ***formidable*** mental challenges during the journey.
 This may discourage some individuals, particularly those seeking relaxation and convenience, from undertaking such trips.

 In conclusion, the trend of tourists exploring destinations with ***harsh environments*** comes with ***its own set of*** pros and cons.
 While it offers the ***allure*** of adventure and self-improvement, the potential health ***hazards*** and physical challenges should not be ignored.
 As long as travelers carefully weigh these ***pluses and minuses*** and make informed decisions, they can **derive unique and enriching experiences from** visiting such demanding destinations.